Siddhartha19Sinha/PRODIGY_DS_02/README.md

 # PRODIGY_DS_02
-# Stellar Classification Exploratory Data Analysis (EDA) Project 🌟🔭
+# EXPLORATORY DATA ANALYSIS (EDA) PROJECT ON STELLAR CLASSIFICATION 🌟🔭

 Welcome to the Stellar Classification Exploratory Data Analysis (EDA) Project!
 This repository contains an in-depth analysis of stellar data, focusing on classifying stars, galaxies, and quasars based on their spectral characteristics.